learn-academy-2020-echo/week-4-assessment-summer-cook/interview-questions.md

   What this means is that Ruby developers generally don’t worry too much about an object’s type, but whether it responds to certain “messages” (or methods).

+  ex. using an array method on anything that is iterable.
+    it doesn't matter that its an array method, a string is iterable and so we should just be able to apply to methods on a string.

+  this is referring to data types- if you create a custom method that operates on a specific data type, there is a no reason to restrict the behavior from applying to other data types.

+    its a philosophy- there is no need to limit down the scope of a behavior.
+As long as a behavior that can be enacted on something, then why restrict it.
+You can call the behavior as long as it can work.

+  The object's suitability is determined by the correct properties instead of if the object is the correct type.

 ## Looking Ahead: Terms for Next Week
 - PostgreSQL
+    - open source data management system developed by UC berkeley
 - API
+    - application programming interface.
+Creates an intermediary: in the simplest terms, a website designed for other websites or for computers.
 - CRUD
+    - Create, Read, Update, Destroy
+    - if you are building an app, you want the user to have all those different functionalities. ex. for an address book, you want users to be able to do all the 4 CRUD functionalities to their contacts. can you see it, can you add to it, can you update  it, can you remove it.
 - Ruby on Rails
+    - a web app framework to create database backed full-stack web apps.
+    - the database is where the storage is for creating, updating, and deleting stuff.
 - ORM
+    - Object Relational Mapping
+    - Converts data between incompatible systems using OOP
 - Active Record
+    - the model (data, persistent storage) layer of Ruby on Rails
+    - typically it is specific for Ruby on Rails
+    - it is the ORM for Ruby on Rails
+We are connecting our PostgreS with Ruby on Rails using Active Record as the ORM.